 One of my biggest wishes for my master bedroom was to have a tall, velvet headboard (mainly because I didn’t want to find decor for above it), but so I could have a crazy and fun pop of color.
 I waited months for this headboard… but it was totally worth the wait!
 Having a bed that was a statement on its own made it easier for finding simple bedding and pillows.

 While the closet isn’t huge, it gets the job done!
-I knew when mapping out hanging space that I wanted room for short sleeve blouses at the top, long sleeve blouses below and a longer hanging space for jumpsuits and maxi dresses.
-There is nothing more frustrating for me in a closet that not being able to see my long dresses – when I hang them folded, I forget what I’ve got.
+I knew when mapping out hanging space that I wanted room for short-sleeve blouses at the top, long-sleeve blouses below and a longer hanging space for jumpsuits and maxi dresses.
+There is nothing more frustrating for me in a closet than not being able to see my long dresses – when I hang them folded, I forget what I’ve got.
 I also lined up my pants storage with lots of space for my different types of pants from shorts to skirts to jeans.
 This is a space that works for me and that’s the way I designed it.

 A COUPLE MORE PRETTIES...